duke-git/lancet/README.md

-func DeleteByIndex(slice interface{}, start int, end ...int) (interface{}, error) //delete the element of slice from start index to end index - 1 func Drop(slice interface{}, n int) interface{} //creates a slice with `n` elements dropped from the beginning when n > 0, or `n` elements dropped from the ending when n < 0 func Every(slice, function interface{}) bool //return true if all of the values in the slice pass the predicate function, function signature should be func(index int, value interface{}) bool func Filter(slice, function interface{}) interface{} //filter slice, function signature should be func(index int, value interface{}) bool func Find(slice, function interface{}) (interface{}, bool) //iterates over elements of slice, returning the first one that passes a truth test on function.function signature should be func(index int, value interface{}) bool . func FlattenDeep(slice interface{}) interface{} //flattens slice recursive
+func DeleteByIndex(slice interface{}, start int, end ...int) (interface{}, error) //delete the element of slice from start index to end index - 1 func Drop(slice interface{}, n int) interface{} //creates a slice with `n` elements dropped from the beginning when n > 0, or `n` elements dropped from the ending when n < 0 func Every(slice, function interface{}) bool //return true if all of the values in the slice pass the predicate function, function signature should be func(index int, value interface{}) bool func None(slice, function interface{}) bool // return true if all the values in the slice mismatch the criteria func Filter(slice, function interface{}) interface{} //filter slice, function signature should be func(index int, value interface{}) bool func Find(slice, function interface{}) (interface{}, bool) //iterates over elements of slice, returning the first one that passes a truth test on function.function signature should be func(index int, value interface{}) bool . func FlattenDeep(slice interface{}) interface{} //flattens slice recursive